AndrewConway/ConcreteSTV/ElectionRules.md

 A more detailed discussion is [available](federal/legislation/AssuranceOfSenateCountingAct2021.md).
 This has cause the creation of ruleset **FederalPost2021** and **FederalPost2021Manual**.

+## Federal House of Representatives (IRV)

+IRV can be considered a simpler form of STV, and can be counted using ConcreteSTV.
+There are very few choices in an IRV election - tie resolution and termination being the main one.

+- **AEC_IRV** : The rules the AEC seems to use to generate the files like HouseDopByDivisionDownload-27966.csv.
+  This is a classic IRC eliminate the lowest until there are exactly two candidates left, with tie resolutions for exclusions as per the legislation.
+- **FederalIRV** : My interpretation of the legislation.
+This differs from **AEC_IRV** in having early termination if one candidate has an absolute majority of the first preference votes, and also multiple exclusion in some situations.

+Note that **AEC_IRV** will always produce the same winner as **FederalIRV**, although it may take more counts.
+Thus **AEC_IRV** is in general more informative and it seems reasonable to me for the AEC to give out the distribution of preferences using it.

+Note that attempting to use either in an election with more than one vacancy will not work.

 ## ACT Legislative Assembly

 The ACT Legislative Assembly is elected by STV with a generally well written and minimal